-- Introduce students to the Hudson Shelf Valley and Hudson Canyon by showing them the overhead of the region. - Show students how the oceans have been divided into three zones (epipelagic, mesopelagic and bathypelagic) based on depth.
-Draw a diagram on the board or use an overhead. - 3.
-Ask students what they think the temperature,

-- pressure, light level and food availability in the mesopelagic and bathypelagic zones might be. - 4.
-Describe the temperature, pressure, light level and food availability in the mesopelagic and bathypelagic zones to students. - 5.
+- Using a diagram, show students how the ocean has been divided into three zones (epipelagic, mesopelagic, and bathypelagic) based on depth. - 2.
+Ask students what they think the temperature, pressure, light level and food availability in the mesopelagic and bathypelagic zones might be. - 3.
+Describe the temperature, pressure, light level and food availability in the mesopelagic and bathypelagic zones. - 4.
 Use a bucket of water to demonstrate pressure.
 Ask a student to lie down on his/her back at the front of the classroom.
 Ask the student to breathe in and out.
 Now gently place a bucket of water on the student's lung area.
 Hold onto the handle of the bucket to provide support.
 Ask the student to breathe and to tell the class if it was more or less difficult to inhale with a bucket of water sitting on top of their chest.
-Ask the entire class how it might feel to breathe with 50, 100 and 1000 buckets of water sitting on top of their lungs. - 6.
-Fill the bucket with ice. - 7.
+Ask the entire class how it might feel to breathe with 50, 100 and 1000 buckets of water sitting on top of their lungs. - 5.
+Remove about half of the water and fill the bucket with ice. - 6.
 Use the bucket of ice water to convey temperature.
-Have a student come to the front of the class and submerge their hand in the ice water.
-Ask them how it feels and whether they would like to take a bath in water just as cold. - Take a temperature reading of the ice water using a thermometer and convey reading to the class.
-Relate temperature reading to temperature in mesopelagic and bathypelagic zones. - Ask students to describe the fishes they think would live in the mesopelagic and bathypelagic zones. - Describe the characteristics of mesopelagic and bathypelagic fishes and record the characteristics on the board. - Give each student a Student Worksheet and provide approximately 20 minutes for students to complete the worksheet. - 12.
-Tell students that they should closely observe the structure of the fishes on their worksheets and hypothesize whether each fish would be found in the mesopelagic or bathypelagic zone.
-Students should explain their hypothesis in the allotted space beside each fish.
+Have a student come to the front of the class and submerge his/her hand in the ice water.
+Ask how it feels and whether they would like to take a bath in water just as cold.

+- Take a temperature reading of the ice water using a thermometer and convey reading to the class.
+Relate temperature reading to the temperature in mesopelagic and bathypelagic zones. - 8.
+Ask students to describe the fishes they think would live in the mesopelagic and bathypelagic zones. - Brainstorm the characteristics of mesopelagic and bathypelagic fishes and record the characteristics on the board.